A Bit About Me…

 ON A PERSONAL NOTE:

 I’ve lived in North Carolina for over twenty years and it still doesn’t feel like home!
-My northern roots have left me unable to figure out the southern way of life, or the season-less seasons!
+My northern roots inhibited by ability to figure out the southern way of life, or absorb the season-less seasons!

-We raised our two sons in NC and they have flown the coop.
+Our two sons have flown the coop and are now living 1,000 miles away.
 I’m proud of the men they’ve become.
 There are days, however, when I wish they’d come home and remind me of who I am.
 A hug would be really nice too!
-After that, they can leave again.
+My oldest is married and they are expecting their first child . . . my first grandchild!
+My youngest is engaged to be married in October of 2018.

 I love my life.
-It’s not always easy but the small things that keep me planted.
-Life with my husband of thirty-three years is a constant source of entertainment and intrigue.
-Our grand dog “Rowdy” and two cats keep us on our toes and cleaning house.
-Gardening, walking, reading and studying keep me busy when I’m not writing or leading a workshop.
+It’s not always easy, but the small things keep me planted.
+My husband of thirty-three years has been a constant source of entertainment and intrigue.
+He never allows me to wallow to long in unsolvable problems, and I keep him thinking outside of the box.
+Our grand dog “Rowdy” and two cats keep us on our toes. . . and cleaning house.
+Gardening, walking, reading and studying keep me grounded as well.